 “as a matter of fairness, that your abundance at the present time should supply their need” (2Cor 8v14)

 Caring and sharing are important characteristics of the Christian faith.
-As a non-profit making organisation our aim is to create opportunities that will alleviate the poverty felt by those in greatest need.
+As a non-profit making organisation our aim is to create opportunities that will alleviate the poverty through improved incomes.

 Select and sponsor a child